Diusrex/Qt-Model-View-Editing-Tutorial/README.md

 This repository is for my tutorial on how to improve the editing functionality when using a view and model.

-It is built upon the code for my [Qt TableModel Implementation](https://github.com/Diusrex/qt-tablemodel-implementation), but contains additional editing customization throught the use of a delegate and altering QItemEditorFactory.
+It is built upon the code for my [Qt TableModel Implementation](https://github.com/Diusrex/qt-tablemodel-implementation).

+This branch (DelegateImplementation) contains editing customizations throught the use of a delegate and QItemEditorFactory.

+The other branch (DelegateCreatesEditor) contains editing customization through solely the use of a delegate.

 Requirements to Run
 ============================